SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 Britain heavily embraced interconnectivity, leveraging it for profit.
-One of the main ways interconnectivity manifests is through trade
+One of the main ways interconnectivity manifests is through trade,